 IB Insider: Latest Intel From Notre Dame Fall Camp

-Notre Dame has completed its first five practices of fall camp and we are still quite a ways away from the season opener against Florida State.
-That doesn't mean we won't have much to learn about the Irish squad.
+Notre Dame is over a week into its 2021 fall camp, and the squad is working hard to get ready for the season opener against Florida State.
+Like everyone else that is just a week into fall camp, Notre Dame is still a work in progress, but the team is battling hard and both sides of the ball are improving according to various sources.

-Irish Breakdown has spoken with a number of sources to get the latest information about the team through five practices.
+Irish Breakdown has spoken with a number of sources to get the latest information about the team through the first eight practices.
 You can read the practice nuggets and intel on the Irish Breakdown premium message board, and the specific link can be found here:

 IB INSIDER: Latest Intel From Notre Dame Fall Camp